jotpowers/College-Grads/solo.md

 Thus, the total value is $4k.
 You let that sit for a while and decide you want to roll this into your 401k so that you can start doing a backdoor Roth.
 You plan on retiring in 20 years, compounding annually (it changes some but not much if you go with daily).

 At the end of 20 years it will now be worth ~$13000 that you will pay taxes on.
+Also, you've *already* paid taxes on the post-tax portion once, so now you're signing up to get taxed on it twice and more importantly you're missing out on the tax-free compounding.

 But, if instead you only roll over the pre-tax money into a 401k, and then you backdoor the othe $2k what does that look like?

 At the end of the 20 years you have the same amount of money, but now $6500 of it is tax free, and the other $6500 is not.
 So, if you assume a 15% tax rate, that's nearly $1k or 7.5% less overall.
 Now imagine you're talking $20k instead of $2k and it magnifies.
 Or 30 years instead of 20.
+The numbers just get more compelling.

 I screwed this up on my first one, and figured it out and did it right on the second one, but there is no way to undo this, so pay attention.